64studio/pdk/manual/TrackingChanges.md

 And you can do that all day.

 Where did the commits go though?
 We use git under the covers, so committing to your local repository is the norm.
-When you are ready to share or publish your commits, you use the push command.

-# assuming you have permission to do this...
+When you are ready to share or publish your commits, you use the push command, assuming you have permission to do this...

 	ssh elsewhere pdk workspace create /var/lib/projects/acme-project